webmarketingroi/optimizely-x-cli/README.md

 or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox) browser extensions for local development / preview and the Optimizely REST API for publishing tests.

+Optimizely-X-CLI was proudly developed by Optimizely Solutions Partner, [Web Marketing ROI](https://webmarketingroi.com.au).
-This tool is based on the [optimizely-cli](https://github.com/FunnelEnvy/optimizely-cli) project by FunnelEnvy.
+This tool is orignally based on the [optimizely-cli](https://github.com/FunnelEnvy/optimizely-cli) project by FunnelEnvy.

 ## Installation